 “The colonies would gladly have borne the little tax on tea and other matters had it not been that England took away from the colonies their money, which created unemployment and dissatisfaction.
 The inability of the colonists to get power to issue their own money permanently out of the hands of George III and the international bankers was the prime reason for the Revolutionary War.”

 Once again I was unable to verify the above quotes, but these quotes are all over the internet as fact.
 Even so, the description of the stamp act and how it actually impacted the colonies is truly summed up in those quotes.
 Whether or not Benjamin Franklin said them is another story.
-They remain a topic of heated debate among historians and conspiracy theorist.
+They remain a topic of heated debate among historians and conspiracy theorists.

 Here is an actual quote